openwisp/openwisp-controller/docs/developer/utils.rst

 - ``instance``: instance of the device being activated

-This signal is emitted when a device is activated (after deactivation).
+This signal is emitted when a device is flagged for activation (after deactivation).

 .. _config_backend_changed: